PurdueCAM2Project/CAM2ImageTeam/training/week_1/week_1.md

 Answer the following questions:
 1. Give an example of a linear relationship
 2. What's an outlier?
 What is the relationship to likelihood estimation and outliers?
 What's one simple change to MLE to make it more robust?
 3. What is the Kullback-Leibler divergence and how do we minimize it?
+What is the relationship to this loss function and information theory?

 ## To Submit